ABRGI/nelson-unified-cms/README.md

 to setup both S3 and DynamoDB locally, you need docker for this.
 Run them locally use the following command:
 `docker-compose up --build`

 **Remember** <ins>_to move **index.html**, **sms.html** and **email.html** from **template folder** to **"template" s3 bucket** which you have to create._</ins>
+You can access s3ninja UI by going to http://localhost:9444/ui.

 ### Stack
 Change `.env-example` to `.env` and fill the values correctly.